After reading an article by Mr. Brent Butterworth called “A crisis in headphone measurement?” I was not a happy headphone enthusiast.

 I have a great respect for the gentleman but that doesn’t really matter because I find his “attack” on measurements made by enthusiasts a bit low and disheartening.

 Sure his article is for a target audience made mostly of

-Do to legal reasons I can’t copy parts of his article so I ask you dear reader and enthusiast to read the article I shared on the link above.
+Due to legal reasons, I can’t copy parts of his article so I ask you, dear reader and enthusiast, to read the article I shared on the link above.
 After that, feel free to read my rant.

 Professionals who dedicated a lifetime to the craft have every right to use their expertise to pave the way and influence companies and individuals.

 Sadly they also feel the need to defend their jobs, so when companies like miniDSP make test rigs for enthusiasts like the EARS.
 Professionals who until now never felt threatened by the few enthusiasts who are curious enough to measure earphones/ headphones, start considering the a fact that consumers are now given cheap tools to play around in a craft that only a few selected professionals could reach (mostly let’s admit it because of the price of the gear involved).

 Because of a bunch of people measuring for fun and who know the limitations of what they are doing with cheap gear, a respected audio journalist feels the need to write an article bashing the amateur measurements made by the very same enthusiasts who help the audiophile community having a more objective view on headphones.
 Doesn’t matter if the rigs don’t adhere to a standard, if they can help us have a better idea of what we are hearing then we will keep doing it.

 I find it hilarious that an audio journalist must inform an audience made mostly of informed audio professionals that they should ignore measurements produced using non-standardized test gear.
 After that little gem, he goes on to inform about his background just to be sure that his audience understands that he knows his trade.